First order Mean Field Games on networks: Deterministic optimal control on networks

-Note that $y_n$ is the trajectory that starts in~$x_n$, moves with speed $1$ towards $x$, reaches the point $x$ at time~$\delta_n$ (clearly, in this time interval it always remains in the edge~$e_1$) and, from time~$\delta_n$ follows the trajectory~$y$ with a time rescaling such that $y_n(T)=y(T)$.
+The trajectory $y_n$ starts at $x_n$, moves with speed $1$ until it reaches the point $x$ at time~$\delta_n$ (clearly, in this time interval it always remains in the edge $J_1$) and, from time~$\delta_n$, becomes a time-rescaled version of the trajectory~$y$ such that $y_n(T)=y(T)$.